thumbor/thumbor/CONTRIBUTING.md

 So you want to contribute with thumbor?
 Awesome!
 Welcome aboard!

+## First things first

+What kind of contribution are you aiming for?

+* Is it a new feature, improving the docs or a bug fix?
+* Should it be available for users of python 3 (thumbor 7.0.0+) or python2?

+If you answered python 2, then the first question can only be true for a bug fix.
+If that's the case, you are fixing a bug in our python 2 version, please start from the version in branch `fixes/6.7.x`.
+Othewise you can do a pull request for thumbor's master branch.

+Creating new features in python 2 is not supported anymore.
+Please do not ask as we cannot keep maintaining a version that's dead.

 ## Steps

 There are a few things you'll need in order to properly start hacking on